kcuzner/business-card-mandala/README.md

-# Machi Koro Replacement Coins
+# Business Card Mandala Case

-My copy of [Machi Koro](https://boardgamegeek.com/boardgame/143884/machi-koro) has coins which are quite used and worn.
+Based on the pictures of [this item from thingiverse](https://www.thingiverse.com/thing:340478), this is a business card holder with a pleasing mandala pattern (tailored to match my wife's business cards).
+It has small detents on the lid and is meant to be printed with a somewhat rigid resin.

-For now, this only contains the "one" coin.
-Tested with OpenSCAD 2021.01.
+Tested with OpenSCAD 2021.01

 ## Building Instructions